 Struggling to find the time to create a budget?
 With so many time-saving financial apps on the market, it’s worth taking a moment to track down the best tools for the job.
 Want the budget template that we all use?
 Send us an email and we’ll forward it through to you.

 If you’re feeling a little daring, you may like to challenge yourself to a ‘spending fast’.
 For one month you’ll purchase only essentials, putting all other income towards supplementing your savings or making a dent in your debt.
 Not only is it a fun challenge, it will teach you more about your spending habits (and why you may not be hitting those savings goals) than any spreadsheet can.

 As with any goal in life, you need to regularly review your progress.
 You may even need to review your goals in case they have shifted, and run over the steps you’re taking to achieve these goals (such as the basics above) to see if there are any areas you can still improve upon.

 Reviewing your finances with a trusted person (whether a partner, family member, or a professional) can also help make you accountable and more likely to stick with your plan.
 When you share your goals with someone else, and commit to reporting back to them on your progress, it can really motivate you to keep going and help turn your new saving and spending regime into a habit.

 Don’t forget to work in some ‘rewards’ when you meet certain goals and targets!

-Fortress Financial Solutions is an award-winning financial planning firm based in Toowoomba that specialises in superannuation, investing, business succession, cash flow management, retirement planning and personal insurances (including life insurance, income protection, total permanent disability and trauma insurance).
+Fortress Financial Solutions founder Chris Black is an award-winning financial planner based in Toowoomba who specialises in superannuation, investing, business succession, cash flow management, retirement planning and personal insurances (including life insurance, income protection, total permanent disability and trauma insurance).